adblockplus/web.adblockplus.org/pages/source.md

 * [{{mercurial-book Mercurial: The definite guide (hgbook)}}](http://hgbook.red-bean.com)
 * [{{mercurial-other-tools GUI client and other tools}}](https://www.mercurial-scm.org/wiki/OtherTools)
 * [{{mercurial-git Mercurial for Git users}}](https://www.mercurial-scm.org/wiki/GitConcepts)

+<h2 id="adblockbrowser">{{adblockbrowser-repo-title The adblockbrowser repository}}</h2>

+{{adblockbrowser-repo-text The _adblockbrowser_ repository is a bit different, because it is a fork of Mozilla's [mozilla-release](https://hg.mozilla.org/releases/mozilla-release) repository.
+All of our changes are not in the _default_ branch, but in the _adblockbrowser_ branch, we prefix all of our tag names with `abb-` to avoid conflicts with upstream, and we do not use Mercurial bookmarks there at this point.
+Here's how you would clone it:}}

+    hg clone -u adblockbrowser https://hg.adblockplus.org/adblockbrowser/

 <h2 id="github">{{github-title Getting the source code from the GitHub mirrors}}</h2>